top of page

 Reflecting on the legacy of dressmaking practices

 Jackets inspired by historical costume course is explorative as it delves into a different world where the clothes were created by tailors exclusively.
 In general their names remain unknown but their work speak for itself.
-The so-called scientific system of pattern-making was not introduced yet as well as in most occasion dress-form and sewing machine.
+The so-called scientific system of pattern-making was not introduced yet as well as in most occasions dress-form and sewing machine.
 So patterns were created directly on the client and style lines were the product of rather artistic endeavor.
-However the all styles were originated in the man military uniforms which were sentenced for heavy regulations.
-In this course tailoring mastery applied to the natural fabrics will be observed as major contributor to the art of garment creation.
+Tailors used their patterns library so necessary adjustments were made in accordance with particular client case.
+Often the jackets styles were originated in military uniforms outlook of which were proposed and regulated.
+However, tailors work was diverse cleverly combining different approaches in order to achieve the best results.

 The course is addressed to those who are passionate about creative garment construction, appreciate silhouette based clothing and eager to explore the other methods of pattern-making and garment composition.